International Council of Education Advisers (ICEA)

 - to ensure the actions set out in the Delivery Plan published in June 2016 are influenced by international best practice

-- to advise on the reporting and planning cycle of the National Improvement Framework
+- to advise on the reporting and planning cycle of the 2018 national improvement framework and improvement plan

 The ICEA has two formal meetings a year, but will take forward a workplan between meetings.